 The following year, the Daily Mail and the Daily Mirror were found guilty of contempt, following serial killer Levi Bellfield's conviction for the murder of schoolgirl Milly Dowler.

 Their articles were part of an "avalanche" of bad character information about Bellfield, the hearing was told.

 The Daily Mirror article detailed his violent treatment and sexual abuse of former partners, including Jo Collings.

 However, the jury still had to consider its verdict on an attempted abduction charge relating to another victim.

-The jury had to be discharged, denying the victim and her family the chance of justice.
-Both papers were fined £10,000.
+The coverage was considered prejudicial and the jury had to be discharged, denying the victim and her family the chance of justice.

-In 2011, in the first case of its kind, juror Joanne Fraill contacted the defendant Jamie Sewart via Facebook - causing a £6 million drugs trial to collapse.
+In 2011, in the first case of its kind, juror Joanne Fraill was punished for contacting defendant Jamie Sewart via Facebook - causing a £6m drugs trial to collapse.

-Fraill was jailed for eight months for contempt for both contacting Sewart and conducting searches online about the case.
-Sewart had already been cleared but other defendants were still on trial.
+Fraill was jailed for eight months for contempt for both contacting Sewart and searching online about the case.
+Sewart had already been cleared but other defendants were still on trial, so proceedings were compromised.

-In 2016 Damian Parker-Stokes was imprisoned for 15 months for taking photographs in court as his friend Ryan Sheppard was being jailed for murder.
+Taking or posting photos: In 2016, Damian Parker-Stokes was jailed for 15 months for taking photographs in court as his friend Ryan Sheppard was being jailed for murder.

-Parker-Stokes took five photographs and a video of Sheppard in the dock.
-He posted one image of Sheppard on Sheppard's Facebook page with the words: "Respect g at least u had the balls to admit it ..."
+Parker-Stokes posted one image on Sheppard's Facebook page with the words: "Respect g at least u had the balls to admit it ..."